zloedi/radical_rumble/README.md

 ## Running the client

+Under Unity Editor, the game gives the 'No camera rendering' message which is redundant;
+it doesn't use any cameras, just hide the message.

 The game features a command-line console, popped by pressing the `tilde` key.

 Type `ls` there to see all the commands and cvars.